soroush-gadget/EasyUserAdd/README.md

 # EasyUserAdd - Interactive User Creation Script

-**easyuseradd** is a powerful yet simple bash script that allows administrators to create new users with customizable options, including home directory, shell, user comment, and password expiry settings.
+**easy user add** is a powerful yet simple bash script that allows administrators to create new users with customizable options, including home directory, shell, user comment, and password expiry settings.
 It also provides a step-by-step interactive setup, making it easy to configure users according to system defaults or custom preferences.

 ## 📥 Installation